Advantages and Drawbacks of Built-In Refrigerators Explained

 15. Cost-Effective in the Long Run

-• High durability reduces long-term expenses.
+• High durability means fewer replacements.

 A Sleek Built-In Refrigerator In A Luxurious Kitchen, Highlighting Durability And Cost-Effectiveness Over Time.